Frequently Asked Questions

 As described on our PCR Testing page, a PCR test has three basic steps: sample preparation, amplification and detection.
 Typically, each of these steps requires relatively expensive equipment, a lab environment and a highly trained technician or scientist to perform the steps.
 For this reason, PCR testing is rarely done outside medical facilities, but instead requires a sample to be provided, generally by courier or mail, to a laboratory for processing.
 This creates delays in reporting results, often by several days, and other logistical challenges, as described on the Challenge page.
 Our technology works by miniaturizing and integrating the same three steps that are used in traditional laboratories to perform PCR testing: sample preparation, amplification, and detection.

-How is your Nuclein™ Hand-Held PCR Test device different than other PCR machines?
+How is the Nuclein® Anywhere™ PCR Test device different than other PCR machines?

 Generally speaking, PCR machines are big, bulky, expensive machines that are used in a medical facility or laboratory by specially trained experts, as noted above.
 PCR (thermocycler) machines also do not typically perform the sample preparation or detection functions necessary to process patient samples.
-The Nuclein™ Hand-Held PCR Test, in contrast, is designed to be a disposable, all-in-one, self-test for infectious disease diagnosis.
-It uses standard, real-time PCR, requires no technical expertise, and delivers battery-powered, sample-to-answer results in under one hour, without the need to mail in a sample.
-Accordingly, it could enable robust expansion in the types of interactions medical professionals can have with their patients via telemedicine.
-Please note that this testing device will require FDA regulatory clearance and is intended for use in consultation with a medical professional, in person or via telemedicine.
+The Nuclein® Anywhere™ PCR Test, in contrast, is designed to be a disposable, all-in-one, self-test for infectious disease diagnosis.
+It uses standard, real-time PCR, requires no technical expertise, and delivers battery-powered, sample-to-answer results in under one hour.
+Accordingly, it would be able to enable robust expansion in the types of interactions medical professionals can have with their patients via telemedicine.
+Please note that this testing device will require FDA regulatory clearance.

 Can this act as an at-home, self-test in combination with telemedicine?

-Generally speaking, the Nuclein™ Hand-Held PCR Test is designed to be disposable and requires no technical expertise.
-It provides results in under one hour and was designed to be used anywhere it is needed, from the most remote corners of the world to someone’s home.
+Generally speaking, the Nuclein® Anywhere™ PCR Test is designed to be disposable and requires no technical expertise.
+It provides results in under one hour and has been designed to be used anywhere it is needed, from the most remote corners of the world to someone’s home.
 At the same time, it is important to note that this type of at-home use would need to be specifically authorized by the FDA.
-Please also note that, while the FDA has stated that they, “see value in safe and accurate tests that may include home collection” they have not, to date, authorized any such at-home use.

 How is this different than other types of testing solutions?